-'Fat-finger' error seen as sterling slumps; Asian shares dip
+Sterling plunges nearly 10 percent before recouping some losses; stocks slip

-TOKYO Sterling plunged to a three-decade low in thin early Asian trade on Friday as a break of key technical support levels triggered a wave of stop-loss orders.
+HONG KONG/TOKYO Sterling recouped some losses after plunging to a three-decade low in early Asian trade on Friday as a break of key technical support levels triggered a wave of stop-loss selling, though the broader global market impact was limited with stocks only slightly down.

-The pound fell almost 10 percent at one point to $1.1378 before stabilizing around $1.2415, still down 1.5 percent from late U.S. levels, leaving traders scratching their heads in the absence of news or market events that would justify such a move.
+The pound nosedived by almost 10 percent at one point to $1.1378 but quickly bounced.

+By midmorning it had steadied at around $1.2362, still down 2 percent from late U.S. levels and leaving traders scratching their heads in the absence of any major news overnight.

 "This was even a bigger move than what we saw after the Brexit vote.
 There was almost no offer, no bids when this happened," said a trader at a European bank in Tokyo.